LoyolaChicagoBooks/introcs-csharp/rst/ifelsechained.rst

 Be sure to run your new version and test with different inputs that test all the different paths through the program.

+Be careful for edge cases:  Test the grades on the "edge" of a change in the result.

 Wages Exercise
 ~~~~~~~~~~~~~~